S1artie/mapstruct-spi-protobuf/README.md

 - Plain Old Java Objects (POJOs)
 - [Immutables](https://immutables.github.io/) value objects
 - Java records
-- other protobuf messages in the form of other protobuf-java objects
+- other protobuf messages in the form of other protobuf-java objects (see caveat below!)

 Unit tests exist to validate all of these mappings.
 The SPI implementation requires **Mapstruct 1.6.0** and Java 1.8+ (of course if you want to map to records, Java 14+ is required).